-- 1. In the "High" position, the engine control unit increases the engine to high idle speed. - 2.
-In the "Auto" position, the idler operates as follows: - a.
-When welding or drawing power for lights or tools (approximately 100 watts minimum) from the receptacles, the engine operates at high idle speed. - b.
+- 1. In the "High" position, the idler solenoid deactivates, and the engine goes to high idle speed.
+The speed is controlled by the governor. - 2.
+In the "Auto" / position, the idler operates as follows: - a.
+When welding or drawing power for lights or tools (approximately 100 watts minimum) from the receptacles, the idler solenoid deactivates and the engine operates at high idle speed. - b.
 When welding ceases or the power load is turned off, a preset time delay of about 15 seconds starts.
 This time delay cannot be adjusted. - c.
-If the welding or power load is not re-started before the end of the time delay, the engine control unit reduces the engine to low idle speed.
+If the welding or power load is not re-started before the end of the time delay, the idler solenoid activates and reduces the engine to low idle speed.